zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 for anyone who happens to finish early.
 No prior experience with Visual Builder is assumed or necessary.

-**Prerequisite**: Before starting these labs, you should have an OCI login and "ServerDeveloper" or "ServerAdminstrator" access to our VBCS instance **"OSPA-Class-Of-SE"**  (if you are doing this lab NOT with Class Of SE; most formal classes will share an existing VBCS instance and your permissions will already correct.
-If you do not have a VBCS instance you may create one using the instructions in [Appendix A: Create VBCS Instance](#appendix-a-create-vbcs-instance)).
+**Prerequisite:** Before starting these labs, you should have an OCI login and `ServerDeveloper` or `ServerAdminstrator` access to our VBCS instance **"OSPA-Class-Of-SE"**  If you are doing this lab NOT with Class Of SE; most formal classes will share an existing VBCS instance and your permissions will already correct.
+If you do not have a VBCS instance you may create one using the instructions in the [Getting Started Section](gettingstarted.md)

-**Data Files**:
+**Data Files:**
 You will need four data files, three will be used in Lab 3 and one will be used in Lab 4.
 All four files are available in a single .zip file named [vbcsfiles.zip](https://github.com/oracle/learning-library/blob/master/ospa-library/appdev/application-development-lab/files/vbcsfiles.zip) on GitHub; download the file and expand it to find the following four files (keep them handy they will be used later in this lab):
 - Lab 2 (data for VBCS Business Objects)
   - Product.csv